Rogdham/unpaginate/docs/src/stop.md

     The `|` and `&` operators will work as expected, assuming that one of the operands is a provided stop condition, e.g. `my_stop | stop_on_page_smaller_than(100)`.

-    However, combining only custom stop conditions is not posible directly, instead start with `stop_manual` (because it does nothing): e.g.
+    However, combining only custom stop conditions is not possible directly, instead start with `stop_manual` (because it does nothing): e.g.
     `stop_manual | my_stop1 | my_stop2`.